Table of Contents

 It also allows for more styling settings: you can choose the number of columns for your menu, change image position, the entire block width, customize a separator style, change colors, typography and more:

-The Image Box WordPress block by Getwid is pretty diverse – you can set different image/text position, tweak alignments, add animation and links, and more.
+The Image Box WordPress block by Getwid is pretty diverse – you can set different image/text positions, tweak alignments, add animation and links, and more.

 The counterpart block by Ultimate Addons for Gutenberg goes deeply into each element of the block – you can customize the styling and content separately for a call-to-action button, separator, text, image, etc.